kamranpirwani/BWGithub/README.md

 ![Alt text](/Demo/app_browse_100.gif)

 ### Search for a repository
+Search for a few repositories and filter by the relevant criteria.

 ![Alt text](/Demo/app_search.gif)

 ### App running on Mock Data
+The app is running on mock data, which is providing a single repository and top contributor.
+This is beneficial to test the code flows of the app, and allowing us to unit test against expected values.

 ![Alt text](/Demo/app_mock_data.gif)

 ### Invalid GitHub Credentials
+The app reacts and displays a message to the user when we have an authentication error with GitHub.
 ![Alt text](/Demo/app_handle_invalid_credentials.gif)

 ### Invalid Network Connection on Launch
+The app notifies the user when they do not have a valid network connection, and works whenever their network connection is restored.

 ![Alt text](/Demo/app_no_internet_connection_launch.gif)

 ### Invalid Network Connection Mid Session
+The app notifies the user when they lose connection in the middle of a session (when trying to perform a network call) and works correctly whenever their network connection is restored.

 ![Alt text](/Demo/app_no_internet_connection_middle.gif)

 ## Open-source libraries used